Coconutat/GSI_Generic_Fix_Magisk_Module_For_Huawei_P10/README.md

-# Android12 or 12L GSI Generic Fix Module For Huawei P10
+# Android 12/12L/13 GSI Generic Fix Module For Huawei P10 (Victoria)
-### 安卓12或12L的通用修复模组

 ***
-Because there will be some bugs when Huawei P10 installs the GSI general image of Android 12 or 12L.
+Because there will be some bugs when you install the GSI image on Huawei P10.
-So this need repair by shell commands.
-However, it is troublesome to enter the shell to input commands every time you start up.
+These bugs can be repaired by shell commands.
+However, it is uncomfortable to enter the shell every time you start up.
 So I wrote this module.
 ***
 ###### Features：
-* Fix the touchscreen no reaction on the left/right edge issue.
+* Fix the touchscreen with no reaction on the left/right sides of the display.
 ***